 Moving into 2021 and the New Year gives us a fresh start and a chance to make resolutions.
 Many of us make the same old ‘ideal me’ resolutions regarding losing weight, eating more healthily, taking up a new hobby, or learning a new skill to enrich our lives.
-It goes without saying that one of the most popular ‘ideal me’ resolutions every year is inevitable regarding money, specifically regarding the subtleties of spending too much of it, not saving enough (but typically both these things).
+OOne of the most popular ‘ideal me’ resolutions every year is inevitable regarding money, specifically the subtleties of spending too much of it and not saving enough (but typically both these things).

 “over a quarter of adults experience financial stress daily.”
-They conducted a study across UK households, revealing that a whopping 27% of adults feel stressed about money every single day.
+They conducted a study across UK households, revealing that 27% of adults feel stressed about money daily.
 This can lead to depression, sleep problems, relationship problems, and even high blood pressure and health conditions.
 With this in mind, resolving your money issues is key to living a happier and healthier life in 2021.

 So, where do you start?
 Well, of course, everyone’s financial situation is unique, and you should approach it how you feel best, but these tips can help you to address certain areas of your finances and give a basic framework for you to work from: